lindsuen0/zendb/README.md

 ## Requirement

-- Need at least Go1.20 or newer.
+- Need at least Go 1.21 or newer.

 ## Usage